Loading lesson…

 The big idea: AI is a film-room coach for amateur esports.
 Use it for review and patterns; use the keyboard, mouse, and controller for everything else.

-What is the core idea behind "AI For Esports And Competitive Gaming"?
+What is the main idea of "AI For Esports And Competitive Gaming"?

-Which best describes the scope of "AI For Esports And Competitive Gaming"?
+Which concept is most central to "AI For Esports And Competitive Gaming"?